jesus-borja/learning-git/README.md

 ## Now locally from linux

 I'm continuing with the crash course of git & github.
 Thanks FreeCodeCamp.org :)

+## git init

+This command is used when we start a new repository locally, instead of first creating one on Github and then cloning it to a local machine.
+It can be executed in any directory where we want to keep track of the files that are in it.

 ## git status